JiaoZhang-Amanda/CS-interview/Object-Oriented Programming/JAVA_Basics.md

 * **Autoboxing**: automatic conversion of primitive types to their corresponding object wrapper classes. e.g. int -> Integer
 * **Unboxing**: automatic conversion of object wrapper types into their corresponding primitive types. e.g. Integer -> int
 ![](https://media.geeksforgeeks.org/wp-content/uploads/Wrapper.png)
 * Each wrapper class has Ocbject as a superclass.
 Byte, Short, Integer, Long Float and Double have Number as their direct superclass.
-This means that each wrapper class can implement the methods of the Object class such as hashCode(), equals(Object obj), clone(), and toString().
+This means that each wrapper class can implement the methods of the Object class such as hashCode(), equals(Object obj), clone(), and toString().<br>
 ![](https://miro.medium.com/max/1090/1*AQzGbqmrJfVMJeJ7UVQctw.png)

 ### Buffer Pool